BillRaymond/run-automatic1111-stable-diffusion-web-ui-macos-docker/README.md

 ## 🎉 Run SDWUI
 Now that you followed all the first-time setup options, you can run SDWUI!

-1. Open a new terminal window and run the following command:
+1. Open a new terminal within VSC and run the following command:
 ```
 sh runsdwui.sh
 ```